- State Information

 - Testing her sobriety first and registering 0.0

 - Downing three shots of vodka

 - Eating 1 spoon of peanut butter and a similar amount of jelly

 You’d then accept some information supplied regarding the sodium content of peanut butter, and how it reacts with the alcohol to evaporate it.

-Why How to Beat a Breathalyzer is Bogus
+Why the How to Beat a Breathalyzer Video is Bogus

 The problem is that it’s not true, and can also result in a much bigger problem.
 A breathalyzer doesn’t measure the alcohol in your mouth; it measures the alcohol (ethanol) in your breath, which comes straight from your lungs.
 Ethanol is a molecule which can slip through all kinds of membranes and end up anywhere in your body.
 So alcohol in your blood moves to your lungs.
 An equation is used to correlate the amount of alcohol in the blood and the related amount that ends up on the breath.
-This is how the interlock measures your BrAC.
+This is how the interlock measures your BAC.

 So then why did the breathalyzer measure 0.0 after one spoon of peanut butter?